 Viveo Health aims to attract seven million euros of investment in 2021.
 Founded in 2017 by Raul Kello, Viveo Health plans to provide digital health care to 1 billion people in 2025.
 Today the company operates in three Baltic countries, Armenia, India, South Africa, Brazil and Mexico.

-Professionals of Company in Estonia OÜ can help with the development of your startup in Estonia and offer 4 options for establishing a company in Estonia.
+Professionals of Wisor Group OÜ can help with the development of your startup in Estonia and offer 4 options for establishing a company in Estonia.